bollu/llvm-multidim-array-indexing-proposal/RFC.md

 alias analysis can use this information to model multidimensional-array semantics.

+There is a more realistic (and involved) example in [Appendix A](#Appendix-A) in the same spirit as the above simple example, but one a compiler might realistically wish to perform.

 ## Evaluation of the impact of the intrinsic on accuracy of dependence analysis